Schedule a Consultation

 /

-Houston Second Offense DUI Lawyer
+Houston Second Offense DWI Lawyer

 best second offense dui in houston

-Houston Second Offense DUI Attorney
+Houston Second Offense DWI Attorney

 When you’re facing a second arrest for driving while intoxicated in Houston, the stakes are raised significantly.
 Repeat offenders in Texas face harsher criminal penalties along with long-term negative impacts on their livelihood, such as limited housing and employment opportunities.
-A Houston second offense DUI lawyer from the Law Office of Joseph Ruiz, PLLC, can analyze your charges and build a strategic defense that protects your future.
+A Houston second offense DWI lawyer from the Law Office of Joseph Ruiz, PLLC, can analyze your charges and build a strategic defense that protects your future.

-Trusted DUI Defense in Houston
+Trusted DWI Defense in Houston

 We approach each case by focusing on our client’s individual needs and goals.
 No two clients have the same background, responsibilities, or long-term interests.
 Our thoughtful preparation and consistent evaluation help make certain that every decision and action made during your case focuses on achieving an optimal outcome.

 The Texas Department of Transportation reports that hundreds of thousands of impaired driving incidents occur each year statewide, highlighting why the state implements such harsh consequences.
-A second DUI conviction in Texas may result in:
+A second DWI conviction in Texas may result in:

 • A fine of up to $4,000

-• Driver’s license suspension
+• Driver’s license suspension of 180 days to 2 years

-• Required alcohol education or treatment programs
+• Required alcohol evaluation and possible court-ordered treatment

 The team at the Law Office of Joseph Ruiz, PLLC, can work to review important evidence, including dash camera footage, laboratory records, and the legality of your traffic stop.
 Even if the evidence appears strong, careful legal review may uncover weaknesses in testing procedures or prior record documentation.
 After analyzing your unique case, our team can employ a defense strategy that may focus on: